When to Use “A” and “An” In English

 Summary

-The "a" and "an" rule is fairly straightforward once you understand vowels and consonants in English.
-The article “a” is used for words that start with a consonant sound and the article “an” is used for words that start with a vowel sound.
-Remember, when using "a" and "an" with plural nouns, we drop the article entirely unless they are collective nouns.
+Remember that we use "a" for words that begin with a consonant sound and "an" for words that begin with a vowel sound.
+When dealing with plural nouns, the article is omitted, unless you are talking about collective nouns.

 Make your next step to fluency with Promova